reid41/QA-Pilot/README.md

 * Chat with compressed file(directories, e.g. xz, zip) with upload way
 * Store the chat history
 * Easy to set the configuration
-* Multiple chat session
+* Multiple chat sessions
-* Search the source document
+* Search the source documents
 * Support the different LLM models
     * ollama
     * openai